- How are student billing accounts established?

 - What is the Matriculation Fee?

 - All admitted regular and graduate students pay a one-time Matriculation Fee their first term at the University of Oregon.
-This fee covers student orientation, late registration, transcripts, change of program, degree application, and re-enrollment fees.
+This fee covers, late registration, transcripts, change of program, degree application, and re-enrollment fees.
 It was implemented in the Fall of 1998 to replace the individual costs associated with fees listed previously.

 - Can the Mandatory Fees or other fees be reduced or waived if students do not use some of the services?